Forgiveness, Women & Oaths

 TREATMENT OF WOMEN

 Ancient Jewish writers warned about lust.
-They also made a practice of warning relative to women’s seductiveness.
+They also made a practice of warning relative to women’s seductive behavior.
 Jesus holds the doer (performer, creator) of the thought as totally responsible—you are responsible for your thoughts.
-The interpretation Jesus gives justifies women.
 Previously, a man could say, ‘She seduced me,” and plead a kind of innocence, an innocence that other men of the same ilk might accept.
 The woman may also seduce, attracting the ‘wrong’ man, with the difficulties that may then ensue.
-Under Jesus’ interpretation, the blame argument is no longer possible.
+Under Jesus’ interpretation, the blame argument is no longer possible and each person is held accountable.

-At different times in history, women were thought of as no more than receivers of sex, sometimes considered no more than baby-makers.
+At different times in history, women were thought of as no more than receivers of sex, sometimes considered no more than baby-makers, even though motherhood was always respected.
 At other times women were greatly honored, even revered.
 Jesus, however, is setting a more realistic standard and thus redefines the social context for individual women, as well as women within marriage.
 The Jesus ministry traveled with women, unheard of in this historical period, and thus established a new historic warrant.
 Included as functioning disciples, women provided a valued polarity within the ministry.
 They almost certainly motivated many conversions.

 The idea that Jesus came to fulfill the law speaks to this balance, the balance being provided by a far deeper spirituality than had hitherto been understood.
 The law standing alone might be thought of as a pillar, but the encasement of spirituality makes it whole.
 That women performed important tasks as actual ministers has to be mentioned here*.
 To denigrate women, or for women to denigrate men, makes for an unsound society.
 Lack of polarity and balance leaves both discomfited, seeking but not finding, moving from place to place, or from man to man, wandering but with no real purpose.